 Dining with Characters

 For a leisurely way to enjoy a delicious meal plus time with Disney characters as they stop by each table for photos and autographs, guests may reserve a Character Dining Experience.
-These include:

 - Disneyland park: Plaza Inn on Main Street, S.A., daily Minnie & Friends – Breakfast in the Park.